INSTALLATION & QUALIFICATIONS

 INTRODUCTION

 Amateur radio operators may establish their amateur radio stations anywhere in Canada.
 Installations may be subject to environmental and aeronautical assessments.
-There are no limitations as to the number of stations that may be established.

 Amateur radio operators who are holders of the Basic and Advanced qualifications may also install and operate:

-• amateur radio club stations
+• club stations

 • automatic repeater stations (in band)